Ogden College of Science and Engineering

 Introduction to Physics and Biophysics I and Laboratory for Physics and Biophysics I and Introduction to Physics and Biophysics II and Laboratory for Physics and Biophysics II | ||

 In addition to the basic science courses, classes should be taken from the WKU Colonnade requirements.
-In preparation for the MCAT, it is strongly recommended that the pre-medical student choose BIOL 319, BIOL 330 and BIOL 382 or MATH 183 as electives.
-PSY 100 / PSYS 100 or PSYS 220 and SOCL 100 are also recommended among Colonnade classes.
+In preparation for the MCAT, it is strongly recommended that the pre-medical student choose BIOL 319, BIOL 327, BIOL 330 and BIOL 382, MATH 183, or MATH 136 as electives.
+PSY 100 / PSYS 100, PSYS 350 and SOCL 100 are all also recommended among Colonnade classes.

 During the junior and senior years, students with direction from their pre-medicine advisor, should complete courses to constitute a major and a minor in addition to completing the Colonnade Program requirements for a degree.
 All applicants to medical school must take the Medical College Admission Test (MCAT).